frankenbeanies/mcjailcensus/README.md

 Another script will take the generated json, and convert it to a csv with the format of last,dob,sex,middle,race,mcid,first .

     > python ./tools/json-readable.py

+Another script will take teh generated csv, and fill out a django connected database.
+The database must be defined via settings.py

+    > python dbfiller.py